SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.md

     Detects suspicious DNS queries to api.telegram.org used by Telegram Bots of any kind

     - **Effort:** advanced

-??? abstract "TrevorC2 HTTP Communication"

-    Detects TrevorC2 HTTP communication based on the HTTP request URI and the user-agent.

-    - **Effort:** elementary

 ??? abstract "WCE wceaux.dll Creation"